G-Sarkadi/APOD-gallery/README.md

 There is also an about page, with the short version of this readme, and a custom 404 page, in case something breaks.

 ## How is it working?
 The source of the data is an open NASA API (https://api.nasa.gov/).
 The front-end uses React, Bootstrap and CSS.
-The React handles the server-side routing, state management and fetching data from the server.The back-end is a light-weight Express proxy server, which handles the communication with the API, hides the API keys and does some basic cache control and rate limiting.
+React handles the server-side routing, state management and fetching data from the server.The back-end is a light-weight Express proxy server, which handles the communication with the API, hides the API keys and does some basic cache control and rate limiting.

 ## Where can I see it?
-The site is currently hosted at: https://www.cyclic.sh/.
+The site is currently hosted by: https://www.cyclic.sh/.
 You can check it at: https://apod-gallery.cyclic.app/